whurd20/carHacker/README.md

 Program will populate database rows with VIN api, program can output 2 cars side by side on one screen for easy comparison.

 ###User Stories
-MVP user stories are listed in screenshots/projectPlan.txt
+MVP userPass stories are listed in screenshots/projectPlan.txt

 As a car buyer